 The stretches mentioned in the previous section may help.
 Rollering your IT Band may help.
 But if you have a genuine limitation in one these areas the best way to get rid of it is with some hands on treatment.
 Of course I would say that, but then I genuinely haven’t found a better way of interrupting the movement patterns that cause pain than hands on treatment.
 I’m not sure I’d tell you if I did, but that’s not that point!

 So for us Runner’s Knee is just a label – as most conditions are – to a symptom that happens to be on the outside of your knee.
 From our perspective it is just another bio-mechanical riddle to solve for each individual.
 No two cases I have seen in 11 years have been the same.

 If you’re interested in getting your “Runner’s Knee” sorted whether it’s pain on the outside, inside or through the middle.
 We’re not too fussy.
 The tougher the challenge the more we get excited!
 Runner or otherwise.
 Click the contact us button below to arrange an appointment or speak to one of our therapists.
-Here’s one of our testimonials from one of our clients who not longer has Runner’s Knee:

 You can find more information on our Sports Therapists’ approach and how that can help you on our home page.